Microsoft's Default Font Is at the Center Of a Government Corruption Case

 It's the little details that trips people up (Score:2)

 Does it really prove it?
-(Score:2)
+(Score:3)

 I don't know MsOffice font handling directives saved to the file.
 Does MsOffice explicitly names the default font in the save document?
 Or it just leaves it as "default font"?
-If a document is saved in the default font of 2006, and I open it
+If a document is saved in the default font of 2006, and I open it today, does it display it in today's default font or will it use the default font of 2006?

+Please don't dismiss it some stretched speculation made just for the sake of argument.
+MsOffice files are very very convoluted.
+For a long time, changing your default printer would change the margins on the document.
+Every grad student who chose to write the thesis in MsWord discovered it to their consternation.
+Pagination and margins change randomly.
+If someone else using that computer changed the printer or installed a new font, the thesis file saved on disk would print differently and it would fail mechanical check in the Registrar's office.

 Did you consider that the documents were hard copies?